laxmicoinofficial/rover-js-sdk/docs/reference/examples.md

 // To run this code in the Chrome, open the console tab in the DevTools.
 // The hotkey to open the DevTools console is Ctrl+Shift+J or (Cmd+Opt+J on Mac).

-// To use in node, do `npm install rover-sdk` and uncomment the following line.
+// To use in node, do `npm install rover-network-sdk` and uncomment the following line.
-// var RoverSdk = require('rover-sdk');
+// var RoverSdk = require('rover-network-sdk');

 // The source account is the account we will be signing and sending from. var sourceSecretKey = 'SAKRB7EE6H23EF733WFU76RPIYOPEWVOMBBUXDQYQ3OF4NF6ZY6B6VLW';